Moduli spaces of Delzant polytopes and symplectic toric manifolds: Delzant polytopes: basic theory and impossibility of an Oda type classification

 In dimension three and higher, corner chopping alone can certainly not produce all Delzant polytopes from a finite list of combinatorial types of them.
-Consider, for example, the prism obtained as the Cartesian product $\Delta\times I$ of a Delzant $m$-gon $\Delta$ and a segment $I$.
+Consider, for example, the prism obtained as the Cartesian product $P\times I$ of a Delzant $m$-gon $P$ and a segment $I$.
 This is a Delzant $3$-polytope with $m+2$ facets, none of them triangular (unless $m=3$), hence it is not a corner chopping of any Delzant polytope with less facets.

-However, in this example we can still say that if $m\geq 5$ then $\Delta$ is a corner chopping of a Delzant $(m-1)$-gon $\Delta'$, and then $\Delta\times I$ is an ``edge chopping'' of $\Delta'\times I$.
-Equivalently, we have that the normal fan of $\Delta\times I$ is a blow-up of the fan of $\Delta'\times I$ at a non-fulldimensional cone, in the sense of Definition~\ref{defi:blowup}.
+However, in this example we can still say that if $m\geq 5$ then $P$ is a corner chopping of a Delzant $(m-1)$-gon $P'$, and then $P\times I$ is an ``edge chopping'' of $P'\times I$.
+Equivalently, we have that the normal fan of $P\times I$ is a blow-up of the fan of $P'\times I$ at a non-fulldimensional cone, in the sense of Definition~\ref{defi:blowup}.

 The following two constructions show more drastically that one should not hope any analogue of Lemma~\ref{lemma:2dim} or Corollary~\ref{coro:2dim} in dimension three or higher.
-In the first example we show not only that there are arbitrarily large $3$-dimensional unimodular fans that do not admit blow-downs, but also that such examples cannot be considered ``sporadic'', since any given fan can be refined to one of them:
+In the first example we show not only that there are arbitrarily large $3$-dimensional unimodular fans that do not admit blow-downs, but also that such examples cannot be considered ``sporadic'', since any given fan can be refined to one of them.
+In the following proof we call \emph{valency} of a ray in a $3$-dimensional fan the number of full-dimensional cones containing it.

-\begin{theorem} Let $\Sigma$ be any rational complete $3$-dimensional fan.
+\begin{theorem} Let $\Sigma$ be any rational complete fan in $\R^3$.
 Then, there is a unimodular fan $\Sigma'$ that refines $\Sigma$ and such that $\Sigma'$ is not the blow up of any unimodular fan.
 If $\Sigma$ is polytopal then $\Sigma'$ can be obtained polytopal too. \end{theorem}

-\begin{proof} By Theorem~\ref{thm:desingular} we assume without loss of generality that $\Sigma$ is already unimodular.
-We then proceed in two steps
+\begin{proof} By Theorem~\ref{thm:desingular} we may assume without loss of generality that $\Sigma$ is already unimodular.
+We proceed in two steps, illustrated in Figure~\ref{fig:sigmas}.

-Let $\Sigma''$ be the (again unimodular) fan obtained from $\Sigma$ by blowing up all its full-dimensional cones.
-In $\Sigma''$ all the original rays of $\Sigma$ have valency at least six, where we call \emph{valency} the number of full-dimensional cones containing a ray.
+Let $\Sigma''$ be the unimodular fan obtained from $\Sigma$ by blowing up all its $3$-dimensional cones.
+These blow-ups double the valency of each ray of $\Sigma$.
+Since all rays in a complete $3$-dimensional fan have valency at least three, all the original rays of $\Sigma$ have valency at least six in $\Sigma''$, while the rays introduced by the blow-ups have valency three.